Jaseci-Labs/jaseci/docs/docs/docs/development/operations/disengage.md

 It's important to remember a few key semantic differences between `skip` and `disengage` commands.

-    - The 'skip' statement can be used in the code bodies of walkers and abilities.
+- The `skip` statement can be used in the code bodies of walkers and abilities.
-    - The 'disengage' statement can only be used in the code body of walkers.
+- The `disengage` statement can only be used in the code body of walkers.
-    - 'skip' and 'disengage' statements have no effect on the block of code that ends with an 'exit'.
-Any code in a walker's with 'exit' block will start running as soon as the walker exit the graph.
+- `skip` and `disengage` statements have no effect on the block of code that ends with an `exit`.
+Any code in a walker's with `exit` block will start running as soon as the walker exit the graph.
 - An easy way to think about these semantics is as similar to the behavior of a traditional return (skip) and a return and stop walking (disengage).